baljash-cheema/The-Hungry-Hornets/checkpoint5/README.md

 model will try to predict the gender of each officer in the table and report the accuracy of doing so.

-The possible column names are in a list under select_col_list right after the import statements for our code.
-The user must change select_col variable to one of the strings in the list.
+The possible column names are in a list under select_col_list under a section heading titled "Choose your column name in select_col."
+This can be adjusted to trial the code.